 What is the Standard Times Awards Scheme?

 The standards times scheme gives club members an extra incentive to take part in races and to improve their running, for which they will awarded a certificate appropriate to the standard achieved at the end of the year.
-The scheme runs from 1st January to 31st December each year and the certificates are given out at the club awards night.
+The scheme runs from 1st January to 31st December each year and the certificates are given out at the seniors awards night.

 How does it work?

-There are time standards for each age group.
-There are many race distances for you to work at, ranging from 5k to marathon, with 10 levels of award: Merit, Merit+, Bronze, Bronze+, Silver, Silver+, Gold, Gold+, Diamond and Diamond+.
+There are 10 race distances for you to work at, ranging from 5k to marathon, with 10 levels of award: Merit, Merit+, Bronze, Bronze+, Silver, Silver+, Gold, Gold+, Diamond and Diamond+.

-To be awarded a certificate you must achieve the required times for at least five different distances.
+You must achieve the required times for at least five different distances to be awarded a certificate.

-To gain a distinction you need nine distances including 10 miles, half marathon, 20 miles and marathon, plus any five other distances.
+To gain a distinction certificate, you need nine distances, including 10 miles, a half marathon, 20 miles and a marathon, plus any five other distances.

-All times must be achieved at recognised road races and track events with accurately measured courses – no fun runs, cross country, trail or other off-road events.
+All times must be achieved at recognised road races and track events with accurately measured courses – no cross country, trail or other off-road events.
 See “Which races are eligible?” below for guidance.
 There is also a set of pre-defined courses you can run in the Hinckley area, where you can time your effort with a GPS (see Lockdown Courses above).

 Awards for Under-18s